eyzmeng/mbapi/README.md

 it was [saie.managebac.cn](https://saie.managebac.cn/).  if that looks like the grading system your school uses, this script will probably work on that.
-(Of course, you likely won't be able to log in since it's kind of an internal-school-thing.  i can provide HTMLs i captured if you ask me :P)
+(Of course, you likely won't be able to log in since it's kind of an internal-school-thing.  well neither can i, but i can provide HTMLs i captured if you ask me :P)

 and at last... why am i doing this, you may ask.  well this gets a bit "personal", but let's just say... i don't like being treated